UKCloud/documentation/articles/daas/daas-sd.md

 Additional storage is £0.10 per GiB per month.

-Session user licence (required for each user accessing via RDSH) is £15.00.
+Session user licence (required for each user accessing via RDSH) is £15.00 per month.

 ### Support options

 - **Platform Support - Inclusive.** Suitable where the customer has VDI experience and in-house resource and technical skills to build, deploy and manage the end user desktop environment.
 UKCloud is responsible for maintaining the underlying platform and connectivity only, everything else is the customer responsibility.

   Additional chargeable support options are detailed below.

 - **Option 1: Support Services (£2,500 per month).** Suitable where the customer has VDI experience and in-house resource and technical skills to build, deploy and manage the end user desktop environment.
-This 3rd line support service provides contact to VMware Horizon specialist engineers to help troubleshoot and resolve deployment and performance issues. **Includes 16 Hours 3rd line support per month.**
+This 3rd line support service provides contact to VMware Horizon specialist engineers to help troubleshoot and resolve deployment and performance issues.

+  **Includes 16 Hours 3rd line support per month.**

 - **Option 2: Fully Managed.** Recommended for customers with zero or limited knowledge of managing a virtual desktop environment.
 This option will be configured based on your environment needs and covers application/image/desktop management, application packaging, user environment and customisation and support and administration.

 > [!NOTE]
 > Microsoft Windows OS licence, Windows Server Access Licenses, endpoints, printers, backend applications and service desk are the responsibility of the customer.
 Full details of the above support options available can be found in the UKCloud Desktop as a Service Scope.

+UKCloud will engage with you to assess your current desktop landscape, this includes understanding the end user roles, applications requirements, performance expectations, end user devices, security requirements and connectivity needs.
+Following this initial assessment UKCloud will be able to recommend the most suitable deployment model and recommend desktop and application sizing to meet your requirement.

 ## Pricing and packaging